Mobile Core Network Stagnant in 2021, Poised for Growth in 2022, According to Dell'Oro Group

 "MCN revenues for 2021 were lower than expected due to an unexpectedly poor fourth quarter performance.
 The revenues for 4Q 2021 were lower than in 4Q 2020.
 The last time that happened was in 4Q 2017," stated Dave Bolan, Research Director at Dell'Oro Group.
 "The poor performance in 4Q 2021 was due to negative year-over-year revenue performance for the China region.
 The performance for the rest of the world was almost flat but still negative and obviously was not enough to offset the decline in China.

 "The growth in 2021 came from the 5G MCN segment and was not enough to offset the decline in 4G MCN and IMS Core.
 Of the 21 5G SA networks commercially deployed Huawei is the packet core vendor in seven of the networks, including the three largest networks in the world located in China, and Ericsson is the packet core vendor in 10 of the networks.
-Not surprisingly, of the top five vendors, only Huawei and Ericsson gained 5G MCN revenue market share during 2021.
+Not surprisingly, of the top five vendors, only Huawei and Ericsson gained overall MCN revenue market share during 2021.

 "Looking at the MEC market, MEC is still a fraction of the overall MCN market, but we believe two recent announcements by Ericsson are noteworthy because, in our opinion, Ericsson will accelerate the adoption of MEC and help 5G MNOs monetize their networks by coalescing MEC implementations around the 3GPP standards.
 Ericsson claims to be the first to leverage recent advancements by the 3GPP standards body for edge exposure, and network slicing all the way through to a smartphone," continued Bolan.